yangz3/yangz3.github.io/index.md

 ### Restricted Boltzmann Machine
-This network for unsupervised learning and is good for abstracting underlying structure/relationship of the input.
-Its two layer, visible and hidden layer are usually used for the first layer of a neural network in the pretraining process.
+This network for unsupervised learning and is good for abstracting underlying structure/relationship, or in other word finding patterns of the input.
+Finding this low-dimensional representation of the input is useful to remove the redundancy and overfitting of the input data.
+Therefore its hidden layer is usually used for features for other machine learning algorithms.
+Using the hidden layer from RBM instead of using raw pixels/signals as features makes the classifier more robust to subtal pixel/signal shifting or rotations, which are usually invisible to human eyes but can hurt machine learning models significantly.
+This process is so called "Pretraining".

 As the same as other machine learning models, RBM uses gradient descent to minimize the loss function, which in this case is the negative log-likelihood.
 By utilizing the "energy function" borrowed from physics, the data negative log-likelihood gradient then can be expressed as a particularly interesting form:

 ![alt tag](./Deep Learning/d11.png)